-Home health care seminars or practicum opportunities lasting 1-4 hours may be available from community or technical colleges that offer home health aide certificate programs.
+Home health care seminars or practicum opportunities lasting one to four hours may be available from community or technical colleges that offer home health aide certificate programs.
 Seminars usually discuss a broad scope of home health care practices, including the housekeeping, maintenance and organizational skills needed to succeed as a home health aide.

 Home health aide certificate programs are one semester programs that teach students the knowledge and skills needed to travel to individuals' homes to administer medication and perform personal care tasks and general housekeeping.